 Spiritual direction is the practice of coming alongside people to assist them in attuning their hearts to the movement of God in their stories.
 In individual and group sessions, the director provides the gift of holy listening, a sacred practice of welcoming the presence of the other and of God in a contemplative and transformative experience.
+Very few spiritual directors like the term “director.”
+In spiritual direction the role of the director is to be the “third in the room:” someone there to listen well, to ask questions or to reflect what the directee is experiencing in order to help them connect deeply to themselves and God.

 In a word, no. Spiritual direction is not about proselytization, propaganda or control.
 The aim of spiritual direction is not to tell another person what to do or to control their spiritual journey.
 Your story is uniquely your own, including your experience of God.
 A spiritual director’s role is to assist you in discerning the movement of the Spirit of God in your life, and to help you to align yourself to that movement.

 Anam Cara Ministries is a non-denominational, ecumenical ministry that is not formally associated with any specific church body.
 We welcome directees from all denominations and faith journeys.
+The spiritual directors at Anam Cara come from a variety of backgrounds and streams of the Christian faith.

 Spiritual direction sessions are typically 50 minutes long.
-A session generally begins with a time of silence and centering, as well as a short time of prayer, if that is comfortable for you.
+A session generally begins with a time of welcoming and settling in.
+Sometimes, the director and directee will co-create a space of silence and centering, and if you wish, there may be a short time of prayer if that is comfortable for you.
 Then, you and your director will often spend time discovering and dialoguing about the movements of God in your life recently.
-Other times, the session could focus on entering into silence well or exploring new prayer forms. Â The session will usually end with a time of prayer or silence as closure.
+Other times, the session could focus on entering into silence well, exploring new prayer forms, or simply listening to God.
+The session will usually end with a time of prayer or silence as closure.

 A spiritual direction session is a place of openness and safety, where you and everything you bring are welcome.
 Everything that happens in a spiritual direction session is confidential.